priceblick/documentation/docs/API.md

 ### Endpoint for Trade Execution

+!!! note
+    For all endpoints on user level you will need to use your own user key

 | Endpoint      | Description              | Method  | Auth Handler         |
 |---------------|--------------------------|---------|----------------------|
 | `/saveorder`  | Create a new order       | POST    | API Key required     |
 | `/get_orders` | Get orders               | GET     | API Key required     |

+!!! warning
+    Order execution with the API is disabled by default.
+If you need this enabled for your account, please contact priceblick admin.

 ### Other Endpoints